Ecogenomics/GTDBTk/README.md

 ## Announcements
 **Note (March 03, 2018)**:
-- GTDB-Tk v0.2.1 has been released
+* GTDB-Tk v0.2.1 has been released (**we recommend all users update to this version**):
-- In the version:
--- Perl dependencies has been removed.
--- Python libraries biolib,mpld3 and jinja have been removed.
+  * Species classification is now based strictly on the ANI to reference genomes
+  * The "classify" function now reports the closest reference genome in the summary file even if the ANI is <95%
+  * The summary.tsv file has 4 new columns: aa_percent, red_values, fastani_reference_radius, and warnings
+  * By default, the "align" function now performs the same MSA trimming used by the GTDB
--- New pplacer support for writing to a scratch file (--mmap-file option).
+  * New pplacer support for writing to a scratch file (--mmap-file option)
--- Random seed option MSA trimming step has been added.
-This allows reproducible results.
+  * Random seed option for MSA trimming has been added to allow for reproducible results
--- The directory data configuration is now using a variable GTDBTK_DATA_PATH. see chapter [pip installation](#pip-installation).
+  * Configuration of the data directory is now set using the environmental variable GTDBTK_DATA_PATH (see [pip installation](#pip-installation))
--- Species classification based on ANI threshold specific to each reference genomes.
--- summary.tsv outputs have 4 new new columns: aa_percent,red_values and fastani_reference_radius,warnings.
--- "align" function now supports the same custom trimming GTDB will be performing.
--- Classify function returns closest reference genome to summary file (even if the ANI is less than 95%).
+  * Perl dependencies has been removed
+  * Python libraries biolib, mpld3 and jinja have been removed
--- This version requires a new version of the GTDB-Tk data package (gtdbtk.r86_v2_data.tar.gz) available [here](https://data.ace.uq.edu.au/public/gtdbtk/release_86/)
+  * This version requires a new version of the GTDB-Tk data package (gtdbtk.r86_v2_data.tar.gz) available [here](https://data.ace.uq.edu.au/public/gtdbtk/release_86/)
-- **We recommend all users update to this version**.

 **Note (Sept.
 20, 2018)**:
 - GTDB-Tk v0.1.3 has been released and addresses an issue with species assignments based on the placement of genomes in the reference tree.
 This impacted species assignment when submitting multiple closely related genomes.
 Species assignments reported by ANI were not impacted.